"I read them all in one sitting. Well written and

-Choices backfire, trust is forfeit and alliances shift as elements of the Damian Prophecy begin to fall into place as the time of reckoning draws closer with no way to stop it.
+Choices backfire, trust is forfeit, and alliances shift as elements of an ancient prophecy begin to fall into place.
+A reckoning draws closer with no way to stop it.

 His duty.
 Her destiny.
 Their last hope.

-In the stunning conclusion of the Red Moon trilogy, every minute counts—literally—as Rayen races against time and impossible odds to deliver a one-of-a-kind computer to the Sphere, but she’s imprisoned in Albuquerque.
-Failure means Callan's death at the hands of his TecKnati enemies.
-Rayen will do anything to prevent that, but she and her friends have to find a way back to the time portal first.
-With all eyes on the red moon, Rayen, Tony and Gabby battle to reach and save their MystiK friends.
-Their determination triggers a collision course of two worlds over a hundred and sixty years apart.
+The highly anticipated final journey in the Red Moon trilogy is here.
+Every minute counts—literally—as Rayen races against impossible odds to deliver a one-of-a-kind computer to the sphere, but she's locked up in Albuquerque.
+Failure means Callan's death at the hands of his enemies.
+As each ominous detail of the Damien Prophecy unfolds in real time, Rayen battles to help her friends escape, even as she accepts her life will be forfeit.
+Her ultimate decision as the red moon sets triggers a collision course of two worlds over a hundred years apart.